-In addition, more generic applications and data, i.e. applications and data that can serve multiple different research questions will be preferred over less generic applications and data.
-Projects that are part of or fit in with international cooperation with partners from CLARIN in other countries will be preferred (of course, foreign organizations will have to find their own funding).
+In addition, projects that are part of or fit in with international cooperation with partners from CLARIN in other countries will be preferred (of course, foreign organizations will have to find their own funding).
 Finally, a project that does not meet the IPR-requirements stated or is insufficiently clear about it will be considered formally noncompliant.